 Brown Butter and Vanilla Pudding Mix make these chocolate chip cookies my favorite!
 You will love this recipe, while it does require chill time you will see it is well worth it!
 My favorite chocolate chip cookies recipe will be your new favorite!

 I go through phases in baking, sometimes I cannot get my fill of banana bread other times its creme brûlée.
-But what never changes is the simplicity of a chocolate chip cookies, and then when its a warm chocolate chip cookie, well I just go all gooey ooey inside!!
+But what never changes is the simplicity of chocolate chip cookies, and then when it's a warm chocolate chip cookie, well I just go all gooey ooey inside!!